-8 Best Neighborhoods in Burbank: Where to Live in 2023
+8 Best Neighborhoods in Burbank: Where to Live

 Burbank is one of the best-known and most unique parts of the greater Los Angeles, CA region.
 The city is home to an essential group of entertainment and media companies, including Warner Brothers and Walt Disney Studios, which coexist beside the many desirable homes for sale in Burbank.
 These neighborhoods all offer something different to anyone thinking about moving to Burbank.
 Keep reading to learn all about the best neighborhoods in Burbank.